michaelliangau/ai/README.md

 This is an integration that uses Next.js as the front end and FastAPI as the API backend.
 Silicron is a use case in which the Next.js application can take advantage of Python AI libraries in the backend.

-## Hybrid application struture (\*\*possible roadmap feature)

 The Python/FastAPi server is mapped into Next.js app under `/api/`.

-This is implemented using `next.config.js` rewrites to map any request to `/api/:path*` to the FastAPI API, which is hosted in the `/silicron_backend` folder.
+This is implemented using `next.config.js` rewrites to map any request to `/api/:path*` to the FastAPI API, which is hosted in the `frontend` folder.

 On localhost, the rewrite will be made to the `127.0.0.1:8000` port, which is where the FastAPI server is running.

 > **Note** As of right now, two separate development servers have to be running in order this test the API endpoints from the front end.
-If you're open to it, I will need to modify the package.json file under "scripts" to concurrently run both servers making it a hybrid application and not two separately hosted applications.

-## Running the frontend locally

 To get started, cd to the frontend folder from the root directory: